 Chemistry is a broadly based technical field that is the central science for many disciplines.
 Within the field of chemistry, there is substantial overlap with biology, biochemistry, pharmacy, forensics, medicine, materials science, computer science, engineering, physics, and more.
 As a well-trained, chemistry graduate from UVM, you will be prepared to excel in any technical area.
-You will also develop skills for original thinking, problem solving, and confidence, which will prepare you for any career path.
+Through our curriculum, you will also develop skills for original thinking, problem solving, and confidence, which will prepare you for any career path.

 A degree in chemistry at UVM serves as a passport to a high paying career that can take you wherever you want to go.

 After finishing his undergraduate career, Justin Pagano joined UVM's chemistry Ph.D. program.
 In 2015, Justin won a Suiter Prize this year to attend the American Chemistry Society (ACS) National Meeting in Dallas, and he was just awarded a prestigious fellowship to conduct research at Los Alamos National Laboratories.
 He reflects on choosing UVM's graduate program: "I visited a few other schools in addition to UVM, but none could really compare in my mind.
 Everyone seemed extremely friendly, and the research was top notch coming from everyone I met."

 A B.A. in chemistry is a valuable tool for those interested in obtaining jobs in and out of the chemistry field.
 Job opportunities in technical writing, patent law, small business, technical based product sales, high technology manufacturing, government, medicine, and pharmacy are likely for B.A. chemists.
 A B.A. in chemistry allows simultaneous pursuit of other undergraduate areas, including premedical training, environmental studies, business, computer science, and bioformatics, so the number of possible career paths is endless.